OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 ## Start the dev server

-1. Open a bash terminal in the root of the project (**[...]/My Office Add-in**) and run the following command to start the dev server.
+1. From the terminal, run the following command to start the dev server.

     ```bash
     npm run start